Beware of spoilers!

 The first Dark Lord and Sauron's master, defeated many thousands of years ago.

 - God of Evil: An idol depicting him is a collectible artifact.
 He's more of a Satanic Archetype, but he's depicted as a god.
 Though, being one of the Valar — the equivalent of gods, though weaker than Eru Ilúvatar, in Tolkien lore — this fits quite well.

-- Predecessor Villain: Long gone by the time of the game.
+- Predecessor Villain: Long gone by the time of the games.

-- Religion of Evil: The subject of one at any rate.
-Sauron influenced Ar-Pharazon's mind to institute the worship of Morgoth as Númenor's state religion, a fact very much resented by a woman who narrates the idol's memory found by the players.
+- Religion of Evil: The subject of one, at any rate.
+Sauron influenced Ar-Pharazôn's mind to institute the worship of Morgoth as Númenor's state religion, a fact very much resented by a woman who narrates the idol's memory found by the player.